Szigetszentmiklós: Location

-Szigetszentmiklós is located south of Budapest in the Csepel Island on the Danube in Ráckeve Region.
+The town is located on the Csepel Island, right next to the southern border of Budapest.
+The settlement is bordered to the north by the XXI. district of Budapest, to the east by the Ráckevei-Duna (and thus by Dunaharaszti and Taksony), to the south by Szigethalom, to the southwest by Tököl, to the west by Halásztelek, and to the northwest by the Danube (and the XXII. district of Budapest on the river's right bank).

 History

 After the Árpád dynasty was established, the region of today's Ráckeve belonged to the Hungarian king.
 Szigetszentmiklós became a town in January 1986.

 It mentioned in official document in 1264 the first time.